aprilrd/blog/data/typescript-redux-best-practice.md

 So let's dive in.

 Before you try to type Redux container components properly, you need to understand the type definition of `connect`.
-Carefully read the code below I exceprted from Redux type definition (comments are mine, tho).
+Carefully read the code below I quoted from Redux type definition (comments are mine).
 The definition uses a lot of type overloading but I will go through some cases to help you understand what exactly goes on.

-_Please note that the definition below is from `@types/redux@3.6.31`._
+_Please note that the definitions below are from `@types/react-redux@5.0.19`._

 ```typescript
 export interface DispatchProp<S> {